mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 If the VPN is already active and Connection Health stability goes into no signal, initiate a diagnostics cycle to perform a set of checks to identify the underlying cause.

 - If a probe fails:
-  - Controller continues to stay in `StateOn`.
+  - Controller remains in `StateOn`.
 We will __never__ toggle the VPN off without the user explicitly doing so themselves
   - We will __not__ manipulate the Connection Health stability based on Connection Diagnostics probes
   - Stop subsequent Connection Diagnostics probes from running
-  - emit a signal to the frontend communicating which probe failed
+  - emit a signal communicating which probe failed

-- If a probe fails but the issues resolves on its own and Connection Health stability goes back to `Stable` while the modal is up:
+- If a probe fails but the issue resolves on its own and Connection Health stability goes back to `Stable` while the modal is up:
   - Automatically close the modal that was shown as a result of a failed probe
   - Connection Diagnostics will go into `StateIdle`

 - If all probes pass but the stability is still `NoSignal`:
-  - Something else has gone wrong and are not able to determine the cause.
+  - Something else has gone wrong and we are not able to determine the cause.
 VPN continues to stay in No Signal but we will not show any further modals to the user
   - This will be recorded in the logs for debugging purposes

 > Note: In both phase 1 and phase 2 if user tries to interrupt connecting or deactivate the VPN during a connection diagnostics check, we will cancel the ongoing checks and proceed with deactivation.
 The connection diagnostics will no longer perform any checks until the users attempts to reactivate the VPN.